bczernecki/climate/README.md

 Czernecki, B.; Głogowski, A.; Nowosad, J. Climate: An R Package to Access Free In-Situ Meteorological and Hydrological Datasets for Environmental Assessment.
 Sustainability 2020, 12, 394. https://doi.org/10.3390/su12010394"

-LaTex version can be obtained with:
+LaTeX/BibTeX version can be obtained with:
 ```
 library(climate)
 citation("climate")